Using Licensight Scan¶

 Note: You can also configure the endpoint as

-instead of using the full URL.
+-e my-tenantinstead of using the full URL.

 Supported Languages¶